Rome I Regulation

 The Rome I Regulation (Regulation (EC) No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations) is a regulation which governs the choice of law in the European Union.
 It is based upon and replaces the Convention on the Law Applicable to Contractual Obligations 1980.
 The Rome I Regulation can be distinguished from the Brussels Regime which determines which court can hear a given dispute, as opposed to which law it should apply.
-The regulation applies to all EU member states except Denmark, which has an opt-out from implementing regulations under the area of freedom, security and justice.
+The regulation applies to all EU member states except Denmark.

+Denmark has an opt-out from implementing regulations under the area of freedom, security and justice.
 The Danish government planned to join the regulation if a referendum on 3 December 2015 approved converting its opt-out into an opt-in, but the proposal was rejected.
 While the United Kingdom originally opted-out of the regulation, it subsequently decided to opt in.